michael2012z/BitBible/markdown/KJV/files/Ps.md

 2. The Lord doth build up Jerusalem: he gathereth together the outcasts of Israel.

-3. He healeth the broken in heart, and bindeth up their wounds.wounds: Heb. griefs
+3. He healeth the broken in heart, and bindeth up their wounds.

 4. He telleth the number of the stars; he calleth them all by their names.

-5. Great is our Lord, and of great power: his understanding is infinite.his…: Heb. of his understanding there is no number
+5. Great is our Lord, and of great power: his understanding is infinite.

 6. The Lord lifteth up the meek: he casteth the wicked down to the ground.